-n Pakistan, vulnerable groups such as women, especially those who belong to a religious or a gender minority group, continue to be at risk of being unlawfully deprived of their legal property rights.
-Continuing our efforts to socio-economically empower these vulnerable groups at the grassroots level, LAS partnered with the National Commission on the Status of Women, Islamabad & SOC films for spreading awareness on women's inheritance and residential rights in Sindh.
+Pakistan. vulnerable groups such especially those a religious or a group, continue to be at risk of being unlawfully deprived of their legal property rights.
+Continuing our efforts to socio-economically empower these vulnerable groups at level, LAS grassroots Commission on the Status of Women, Islamabad & SOC films for spreading awareness residential rights in Sindh.

-A set of 9 animated film series launched earlier this year are currently being shown via mobile cinemas acrossthe Country.
-These animated explainer videos make it easy for women to understand subjects such as inheritance law, rent, and eviction laws, and processes to claim inheritance.
+A set of 9 animated film series launched earlier this year are mobile cinemas acrossthe Country. animated explainer videos make it easy women to understand subjects such as inheritance law, rent, and eviction laws, and processes to claim inheritance.

-A total of 110 mobile cinemas were administered in various districts of Sindh & Punjab during the reporting quater, reaching a total of 6,511 students and members of the community.
+A total of 110 mobile cinemas were administered in various reaching a total of 6,511 students and members of the community.